Cornhole Tourney: 9:00am

 to BBQ, grill, cook; Vendors ($25-Nonprofit; $50-Profit)

 Get ready for an in-person 4th of July Celebration at its new home, the Socorro Rodeo & Sports Complex, with old and new features.
-Expect great music from Socorro's favorite local bands (1-9pm) with plenty room for dancing, waterslide & jump balloon (1-5pm), food and other vendors, and of course, a fantastic fireworks display from NM Tech's EMRTC at Dark.
+Expect great music from Socorro's favorite local bands & NM's favorite son, Al Hurricane Jr. With plenty room for dancing, waterslide & jump balloon (1-5pm), food and other vendors, and of course, a fantastic fireworks display from NM Tech's EMRTC at Dark.

-There is LOTS for FREE, which does NOT require a reservation, including public parking, entry to the Rodeo Arena with live bands and space to dance, picnic area on the soccer fields where you can pitch a tent or shade structure, waterslide and jump balloon, and of course, the spectacular Fireworks!
+There is LOTS for FREE, which does NOT require a reservation, including public parking, entry to the Rodeo Arena with live bands and space to dance, picnic area on the soccer fields, waterslides and jump balloons, and of course, the spectacular Fireworks, this year accompanied by Socorro's own rock guru, Rob Lopez!
 Don't forget to bring your own chairs, blankets, tarps, sunscreen, dancing shoes, good cheer and great mood, ready to celebrate our great country and amazing community!

 NOT ALLOWED: Alcohol - Fireworks - Grills in Arena or Soccer Fields - Pets - Glass - ATVs

 A group of local musicians brought together by Dr. Eileen Comstock, play each year for the 4th of July Celebration and for Oktoberfest at the Hammel Museum.
 You will get to hear a mix of patriotic songs, marches and classic band music.